 You can get it here.

-Donkey Kong welcome mat
+Donkey Kong welcome to my retro man cave gaming place mat

 Make a great impression on your friends from the minute they set foot in your man cave with this DK welcome mat, available here.
 It says “welcome to the jungle,” which is quite appropriate.

 The mat has a width of 29 inches and a length of 17 inches.
 You can use it indoors or outdoors.
 If it gets dirty, make sure to spot-clean it instead of washing it.